almaan/genetech/README.md

 ## Lab 4 | Spatial Transcriptomics analysis

 **Main Responsible TA:** Alma Andersson<br>
-**Lab Status:** <span style="color:red"> Under Construction | Final release @ 2020-10-05</span><br>
+**Lab Status:** <span style="color:red"> Being Proofread | Final release @ 2021-10-05</span><br>

-In this lab you will work with Visium data, looking at parts of the mouse brain!
+In this lab you will work with Visium data, the spatial gene expression of human breast cancer data!
 While similar to single cell data in some ways, there are also some important differences.
-One thing that's extremely attractive with ST-data is that the very design of the method allows us to visualize the gene expression in the physical 2D plane - which is one of the exercises in this lab.
+One thing that's extremely attractive with spatial transcriptomics data is that the very design of the method allows us to visualize the gene expression in the physical 2D plane - which is one of the exercises in this lab.
 You will also apply some of the concepts introduced in the previous labs, in order to make sense of your spatial data.

 ### Preparatory work
-You should more or less have all tools required to conduct this lab on your computer, meaning you won't have to install plenty of new packages.
-However, we recommended that you read up a bit on the following concepts:
+For the best experience we recommended that you read up a bit on the following concepts, still these concepts will be briefly explained in the lab:

 * Spatial Transcriptomics (The method presented [here](https://science.sciencemag.org/content/353/6294/78))
 * Dimensionality Reduction (Focus on PCA)
 * Clustering
+* Latent Dirichlet Allocation (LDA)
+* Single cell and spatial transcriptomics data integration (The method we are using is presented [here](https://www.nature.com/articles/s42003-020-01247-y))

 ## Guidelines